pibooth/pibooth/README.rst

     # How long to debounce the button in seconds
     debounce_delay = 0.3

-    # Name of the printer to send the pictures
-    printer_name = default

     [WINDOW]
     # (width, height) of the display monitor
     size = (800, 480)